How Much Do Doctors Make a Year in California?

 Completing FAFSA can be an overwhelming process.
 It can also be tempting to skip it altogether, especially if you’re from a middle- or high-income family and you believe you aren’t eligible for aid.
 However, that’s an assumption that could mean leaving aid on the table.
 Here are three more helpful tips:

-2. Schools, states, and scholarships have varying deadlines.
-As stated earlier, FAFSA opened Oct.
-1 and closes June 30 of next year.
-However, the schools and scholarships you’re applying to may require you to fill out your FAFSA before June 30, so it’s best to check each school’s and program’s FAFSA deadlines to avoid losing out on aid.
+1. Schools, states, and scholarships have varying deadlines.
+As stated earlier, FAFSA opened November 21, 2024, and closes June 30, 2026, for the 2025-2026 academic year.
+However, the schools and scholarships you’re applying to may require you to fill out your FAFSA before that time, so it’s best to check each school’s and program’s FAFSA deadlines to avoid losing out on aid.

-4. It doesn’t pay to guess.
+3. It doesn’t pay to guess.
 Not sure how to fill out a section or what the answer is?
-FAFSA offers helpful tips and clarifications throughout each section of the FAFSA form, so be sure to read all the boxes that appear.
+FAFSA offers helpful tips and clarifications throughout each section of the FAFSA form, so be sure to use the text and articles embedded on the form—just click on the question mark icon.
 Inaccurate answers can result in receiving less financial aid than you’re eligible for as well as needing to file corrections and send in supporting documentation.

 Recommended: Navigating Your Financial Aid Package